 The Role of GPOs in Working Towards Health Equity

-CNECT plays a significant role in working to expand health equity through memberships that provide GPO contracts to support the specific needs of community health centers.
+CNECT plays a significant role in working to expand health equity and promote health through memberships that provide GPO contracts to support the specific needs of community health centers.

 CNECT is a part of the Health Center Partners Family of Companies (FOC) and was created as the for-profit arm to support their efforts towards health equity.
 The FOC consists of four organizations that work cooperatively to ensure access to quality care for communities across Southern California and by advocating for healthcare policy, working to improve health outcomes, implementing standards of care, and ensuring supply-chain transparency.